 In vitro data

-Oral treatment with bacopa extract for 24 days facilitated an ability to learn mazes in rats.22 The extract improved performance of rats in various behavioral models of learning.7 A bacopa alcoholic extract enhanced learning ability in rats, including retention of newly learned behavioral responses.
-Bacosides A and B may be associated with the cognition-facilitating effect.23 Administration of bacosides in mice induced anterograde amnesia and improved memory.
-Administration of standardized bacopa extract in rats resulted in improvement of spatial learning and enhanced memory retention.
+In an older study, oral treatment of rats with bacopa extract for 24 days facilitated an ability to learn mazes.(Dey 1976) The extract has demonstrated improved rat performance in various behavioral models of learning.(Singh 1982) In another study, a bacopa alcoholic extract enhanced learning ability in rats, including retention of newly learned behavioral responses.
+Bacosides A and B may be associated with the cognition-facilitating effect.
+Administration of standardized bacopa extract in rats resulted in improvement in spatial learning and enhanced memory retention.
 Bacopa reversed diazepam-induced amnesia in mice and restored cognition in a pilocarpine-induced epilepsy rat model.
-Scopolamine-induced behavior deficits in rats were attenuated due to dose-dependent inhibitory effects of bacopa on acetylcholinesterase activity.
+Scopolamine-induced behavior deficits in rats were attenuated due to dose-dependent inhibitory effects of bacopa on acetylcholinesterase activity.(Shinomol 2011)

 Pregnancy / Lactation